RayHightower/RayHightower.com/about/index.markdown

 After the pivot to software development, WisdomGroup completed web and mobile projects in multiple industries: healthcare, financial services, high performance computing, e-commerce, travel, event management, and not-for-profit.
 Each successful project led to larger opportunities and a stronger reputation for the team, culminating in the sale of the company in 2016.

-Hightower's latest venture, [Bridgetown Partners](https://bridgetownpartners.com), serves clients at the intersection of commercial real estate and software development.
+Hightower's latest venture, [Bridgetown Partners](https://bridgetownpartners.com), builds asset management software for the commercial real estate industry.

 ### Other Stuff